KoalaChelsea/NLP-sentiment-analysis-of-English-Twitter/README.md

 - How important was tokenization / feature extraction?
-  - without tokenize，we only have a cloumn of string text ,then it will only have one feature, in this case, we used tokenize to generate features for better prediction and create more dimensions.
+  - Without tokenize,we only have a cloumn of string text ,then it will only have one feature, in this case, we used tokenize to generate features for better prediction and create more dimensions.

 - If you had more time, what might you do differently?
 What questions do you know have about your analysis that you didn't have before starting?